February 3, 2026

 Email vs. SMS

-Pros: Room for detail, you can include photos, feels less intrusive, easy to add links
+Pros: Space for detail, room for photos of past arrangements, feels less intrusive, easy to include links

-Best for: Detailed reminders with images of past arrangements, corporate accounts, anyone who prefers email
+Best for: Detailed reminders with images, corporate accounts, anyone who's told you they prefer email

 SMS

-Pros: Open rates above 95%, grabs attention immediately, feels personal
+Pros: Open rates north of 95%, grabs attention instantly, feels genuinely personal

-Cons: Very limited space, can feel intrusive if overused, costs per message add up
+Cons: Tiny character limit, can feel intrusive if you overdo it, per-message costs add up

-Best for: Quick time-sensitive nudges, younger customers, anyone who never opens emails
+Best for: Last-minute nudges, younger customers, anyone who clearly never opens emails

 Recommendation

-Email for most reminders.
-SMS when it's time-sensitive or you know the customer doesn't engage with email.
-If you can, let people choose which they'd prefer.
+Email for most things.
+SMS when it's time-sensitive or when you know full well they don't engage with email.
+If your system allows it, let people choose which they'd prefer.
+Problem solved.

 Measuring Reminder Programme Success